JakeLi2001/Academic-Project-CIS3120/README.md

 # CIS 3120 - Programming for Analytics:
 This course introduces the aspects of programming that can support business analytics.
 The course covers hands-on issues in programming for analytics which include accessing data, creating informative data graphics, writing functions, debugging, and organizing and commenting code

-## Keywords/Skills for Data Analyst:
+## Data Analyst Keywords Analysis:

 1. Web Scraping
     - Use BeautifulSoup and requests to scrape from 11 different websites using a loop.